GREATER LONDON

 To all intents and purposes, Saint John's, Smith Square contains an oversized instrument by Klais, which has been unceremoniously stuffed, tardis-like, into an unsuitably small eighteenth century case and placed on a gallery in this elegant concert hall.
 Originally built as a church, it was completed in 1728.
 The architect was Thomas Archer - or perhaps not.
 Folklore has it that Archer enquired of Queen Anne what she wanted the church to look like.
 Apparently she kicked over her footstool and announced peremptorily "Like that!"
 It must be said that, viewed from the exterior, the four corner towers do give the building some resemblance to an upturned footstool.

 Saint Alban's, Holborn (Compton, III/P).
-This organ is widely regarded as the loudest church instrument in London.
+This organ is widely regarded as the loudest church instrument in London (comparative to the size and cubic volume of the building in which it stands).
 After many years of perfecting the art of constructing organs which were to be sited in chambers, Compton apparently found the transition to an open, west end site somewhat problematical.
 Apparently, at one point, thick wood baffles were installed around the pipework of the G.O., simply as a desperate measure to avoid listeners being plastered against the east wall of the church with their hair and general appearance looking as if they were testing a wind tunnel for British Aerospace.

 Saint Stephen, Walbrook (Hill/HN&B, III/P).
 This instrument is situated at the west end of this comparatively intimate church.
-However, the acoustic ambience is glorious.
-This building, designed by Sir Christopher Wren, may have been used as the prototye for Saint Paul's Cathedral - the one common architectural feature being a central dome (although the treatment is rather different to that at Saint Paul's).
-The organ is a fair sized three clavier instrument, basically Romantic in character.
+However, the acoustic ambiance is glorious.
+This building, designed by Sir Christopher Wren, may have been used as the prototype for Saint Paul's Cathedral - the one common architectural feature being a central dome (although the treatment is rather different to that at Saint Paul's).
+The organ is a fair-sized three clavier instrument, basically Romantic in character.
 The full organ is quite powerful enough for its location - aided by the superb acoustics.

-Saint Anne's, Limehouse (Gray & Davison, III/P) may be worth investigating, now that it has received a sympathetic restoration in 2006, at the skilled hands of William Drake.
+Saint Anne's, Limehouse (Gray & Davison, III/P) received a sympathetic restoration in 2006, at the skilled hands of the late William Drake.
 It still has the original console, but the tutti, which is largely dominated by G&D's superb Pedal and G.O. reeds (Grand Bombarde 16ft., with Posaune 8ft. and Clarion 4ft.), is breathtaking.

 The Temple Church (H&H, IV/P).
 Sir George Thalben-Ball was Organist and Choirmaster here for many years.
 This organ (installed after WWII, to replace the Rothwell instrument which became 'rebuilt' courtesy of the Luftwaffe) was originally constructed for the ballroom of Lord Glentanar's private residence in Scotland.
-It is a large and colourful instrument - oh yes, is has Trombe at 8ft. and 4ft. on the G.O.
+It is a large and colourful instrument .
+It has recently gained four stops on the G.O., which has been re-arranged as two divisions, the Great Secondary being transferable to the Choir Organ.
+Whilst alterations made to the Choir and Swell compound stops in 2000 have been reversed, thankfully the re-casting of the former G.O.
+Harmonics as a [quint] Mixture (19-22-26-29) has been retained.
+The revoicing of the G.O. reeds on a lower pressure (and their removal from the Solo expression box), which took place in 1989, has also been preserved.

 Saint Augustine's, Kilburn (Willis/H&H, III/P).
 This moderately sized instrument has a fairly complete G.O. and Swell.
 However, the Pedal Organ (as was often the case with FHW) consists of only a handful of stops - although one is Willis' trademark Ophicleide - a veritable thunderbolt.
 The Choir Organ has seven registers, including a Clarinet.
 The Solo Organ has never been installed.
 The instrument is sited on the north side of this large edifice, designed by John Loughborough Pearson (who was also the architect for Truro Cathedral, in Cornwall).